frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/salary-structure.md

 Earnings specify the Salary Components that are earned by an Employee.
 These components typically include basic, allowances, bonuses and incentives that are added to the employee's Total Salary.
 On the other hand, Deductions specify the Salary Components that are deducted from the employee's Total Salary.
 These typically include the taxes.

 To create Earnings and Deductions, select the Salary Component in the Component column.
 Enter the Formula/Condition if not previously specified while creating the [Salary Component](/docs/user/manual/en/human-resources/salary-component).
-Additionally, you can also enter a pre-defiend amount in the Amount column.
+Additionally, you can also enter a pre-defined amount in the Amount column.

 <img class="screenshot" alt="Salary Structure" src="{{docs_base_url}}/assets/img/human-resources/salary-structure.png">

-> Note: Make sure to click on the downward arrow and enable the 'Amount based on formula' checkbox in case the the Salary Component is calculated using a formula.
+> Note: Make sure to click on the downward arrow and enable the 'Amount based on formula' checkbox in case the Salary Component is calculated using a formula.

 ### 2. Account